amjohnson36/FantasyGraphs/README.md

 # Fantasy Football Graphs Repository

 This is a program used to collect data from the [ESPN Fantasy Football Api](http://games.espn.com/ffl/api/v2/scoreboard) for ESPN fantasy leagues.
+More information can be found at the reddit post here.

 <h2> Libraries Used </h2>